 Once complete, you may use the password "review" in order to see your, and the correct, answers.
 Quizzes are a great way to focus your studying and ensure mastery.

-Academic Pishonesty
+Academic Dishonesty

 Every academic and professional environment takes issues of cheating and plagiarism very seriously.

-Do not "Google" the test questions.
-Do not submit another person's work as your own.
-Do not use Desmos or your cell phone.
-Please refer to Plagiarism.org for more information.
+Do not "Google" the test questions or submit another person's work as your own.
+Refer to Plagiarism.org for more information.